-Not everyone qualifies to go to an international school and this is set by the Dutch Ministry of Education, so be sure to check that you qualify (well, your little one) before you make this kind of decision.
+Not everyone qualifies to go to an international school and this is set by the Dutch Ministry of Education, so be sure to check that you qualify (well, that your little one does) before you make this kind of decision.
 You must be:

 - A child who was not born into a Dutch family and is planning on staying in the Netherlands for a limited amount of time